 This course will explore the nature and scope of human trafficking internationally, throughout the US and in Ohio specifically.
 Participants will learn about the dynamics of control in human trafficking, impact on victims, how to identify and report human trafficking, and community and statewide efforts to combat human trafficking.
 US rules, regulations and laws contribute to the foundation of this course.

-This course is designed to meet the continuing education compliance requirement on this topic for audiologists licensed in Michigan.
+This course is designed to meet the continuing education compliance requirement on this topic for audiologists licensed in Ohio.

 Course created on September 15, 2014